 The subject is love, with all the romantic touches.
-Again, the Grandparent's postcards tie the theme together, along with some interesting finds from the antique mall.
+My Grandparent's postcards tie the theme together, along with some interesting finds from the antique shop.

 TREASURES OF THE EARTH

-This group of mineral specimens represent just a small part of our entire personal collection.
+Collected over many years, these mineral specimens represent just a small part of my family's personal collection.

 FROM THE PAST

-Old family photos stored for decades in a trunk, brought together for the first time.
-Included are my grandparent's old stereoscope and photo album.
+Old family photos stored for decades in a trunk provide a glimpse into the past.
+The collection includes old family photos as well as my grandparent's old stereoscope and vintage album.

 make for a colorful and challenging puzzle.

 A colorful and fascinating look at a bygone era.To my grandparents' generation, milk bottles and local dairies were an important part of everyday life.

 This puzzle is guaranteed to make you crave sweets!
 Wonder how many thousands of calories are represented here?